 A leave of absence may be granted for up to twelve months and may be renewed annually for a maximum total of four years.
 A student's absence due to an approved leave will not be included in the computation of their time toward degree.
 Students may request a leave of absence by emailing the WCIU Registrar at registrar@wciu.edu.
-The request will be submitted to the MA Program Committee for review.
-The Committee's decision will be communicated to the student by the Registrar.
+The request will be submitted to the Academic Team for review.
+The decision will be communicated to the student by the Registrar.